 - Recent innovation: use language modeling (a.k.a. next word prediction) - [: we will talk about variations later in the seminar]

 - Linguistic knowledge:

 - The students were happy because ...

 - The student was happy because ...

-- World knowledge: - The POTUS gave a speech after missiles were fired by - The Seattle Sounders are so-named because Seattle lies on the Puget
+- World knowledge:

+- The POTUS gave a speech after Ukraine was invaded by

+- Seattle lies on the Puget

 Language Modeling is "Unsupervised"